dymurray/apb-blogs/rocketchat-tutorial.md

       - ".*-apb$"
 ```

 `<RH_user>` and `<RH_pass>` should be replaced with your credentials to authenticate against RHCC.
 The important thing to note is the `images` portion of the config.
-We have to manually list the images that we want to see from the ISV registry.
-In this instance we have added `rocketchat/rocketchat-apb`.
+We have to manually define the images that we want to see from the ISV registry.
+In this case, we're adding `rocketchat/rocketchat-apb`.

 If you already have an OpenShift cluster up, you can access the OpenShift Ansible Broker's configuration by typing (in the broker's namespace):
 ```
 oc edit configmap broker-config
 ```

-Saving your changes should deploy a newer pod for the broker.
-When the pod is ready, you can type:
+Saving your changes should deploy a newer pod for the Broker.
+Once the pod is ready, you can type:
 ```
 apb relist
 ```

-You should now be able to see and deploy the RocketChat APB from the web console.
+You should now be able to see and deploy the RocketChat APB from the OpenShift Service Catalog.

 # Conclusion
-I hope this helps you as the reader see how easy it is to take complex applications and deploy them using APBs.
+I hope this helps developers see how easy it is to take complex applications and deploy them using APBs.
 This tutorial showed you how to create a RocketChat APB from scratch using Red Hat signed images and also showed you how to configure the OpenShift Ansible Broker to deploy the Red Hat signed RocketChat APB from the Red Hat Container Catalog.